HsuJoann/HsuJoann.github.io/_posts/2024-01-12-several-sql-function-worth-mentioning.md

 ## Several SQL function that saved me a lot of time

 Even though I have shared a lot of cool stuff in Python and PySpark, SQL remains the heart of my data manipulation.
 Yesterday, I used two SQL functions  TRANSLATE  (more details   https://learn.microsoft.com/en-us/sql/t-sql/functions/translate-transact-sql?view=sql-server-ver16    ) and REVERSE (more details    https://learn.microsoft.com/en-us/sql/t-sql/functions/reverse-transact-sql?view=sql-server-ver16         ).
 These two functions saved me a lot of time to encrypte account_id because the old code used looping and forfeited the strength of SQL.
 I searched and found that these two functions are not unique to Tsql, PostgreSQL also has these two convinient functions.

+The experience of yesterday make me finally writing two new Tsql functions that I had wanted to write about for a long time. https://stackoverflow.com/questions/194852/how-to-concatenate-text-from-multiple-rows-into-a-single-text-string-in-sql-serv   has almost all that I want to discuss.
+Before SQL Server 2017, the only way to use is lengthy code

 ```python